albertz/commandergenius/project/jni/gl4es/README.md

 Version history
 ----

+##### 0.9.2
+ * All matrix are tracked now
+ * Texture Matrix are 100% handled by gl4es.
+GLES Hardware keep an Identity matrix (TexCoord are transformed if needed).
+This allows a better handling of NPOT texture on hadware that doesn't support Full NPOT (fixed movies beiing horizontaly shifted in openmw with LIBGL_NPOT=1 for example)

 ##### 0.9.1
  * Added gl4es specifics glHint capabilities.
 If the extension GL_GL4ES_hint is present, than a few Hint are accessible.
 Look in include/gl4eshint.h for the list.